blazium-engine/blazium-docs/tutorials/animation/introduction.rst

 You will usually use "Continuous" mode.
 The other types are used to script complex animations.

-Track interpolation tells Godot how to calculate the frame values between keyframes.
+Track interpolation tells Blazium how to calculate the frame values between keyframes.
 These interpolation modes are supported:

 -  Nearest: Set the nearest keyframe value